Policy and advocacy

 That’s why the government introduced the Low-Income Superannuation Tax Offset (LISTO) – a rebate on their superannuation tax designed so that low-income earners get a tax concession for saving into super like everyone else does.

-But the LISTO hasn’t changed since 2017, while tax brackets have shifted and the Superannuation Guarantee rate has increased over time.
+But the LISTO had not changed since 2017, while tax brackets have shifted and the Superannuation Guarantee rate has increased over time.

-That’s why the Treasurer has announced vital reforms to LISTO, aiming to boost the super savings of 1.3 million low-paid workers, mostly women1.
+That’s why the Government announced vital reforms to LISTO, aiming to boost the super savings of 1.3 million low-paid workers, mostly women1.
+We welcome Parliament passing these reforms into law.

 These reforms are vital to make sure the central deal of superannuation works for all Australians.